-Each year during the first weekend of October, George Washington's Estate and Gardens known as Mount Vernon hosts its annual Wine Festival and Sunset Tour event from 6 to 9 p.m. nightly from Friday through Sunday.
+Each year during early October, George Washington's Estate and Gardens, known as Mount Vernon, hosts the annual Wine Festival and Sunset Tour event from 6 to 9 p.m. nightly from Friday through Sunday.
 At the event, taste unlimited samples from 20 Virginia wineries and learn the history of winemaking at Mt.
 Vernon.

-Visit Downtown Annapolis' City Dock and check out the latest in boats and boating accessories during the annual Annapolis Sailboat Show, which takes place over the first weekend in October.
+Visit Downtown Annapolis' City Dock and check out the latest in sailboats and boating accessories during the annual United States Sailboat Show, which takes place in early October.
 This is recognized as one of the world’s largest and most prestigious sailboat shows with over 100 participants on the water.

-Go back in time at the Maryland Renaissance Festival, a medieval village with crafts, food, live performances, games, turkey legs, and plenty of historically-based fun.
+Go back in time at the Maryland Renaissance Festival, a medieval village with crafts, food, live performances, games, event foods like turkey legs, and plenty of historically-based fun.
 Street entertainers roam the grounds and entertainers perform on eight stages during the event.
 The Maryland Renaissance Festival takes place on weekends through late October in Crownsville, Maryland.

-Get a behind-the-scenes look at the National Zoo's world-renowned science, research, and animal care at the Smithsonian Biology Conservation Institute in Front Royal, Virginia.
+Get a behind-the-scenes look at the National Zoo's world-renowned science, research, and animal care facility at the Smithsonian Biology Conservation Institute in Front Royal, Virginia.
 The 3,200-acre institute is the headquarters for the Smithsonian’s National Zoo’s conservation science initiatives and is normally closed to the public.
-This facility is only open to the public one day a year—the first Saturday in October—so you won't want to miss this unique opportunity to explore natural sciences up close.
+This facility is only open to the public one day a year—the first Saturday in October—so you won't want to miss this unique opportunity to explore the natural sciences up close.

 One of America's biggest 10-mile races attracts 20,000 runners each year.
 The Army Ten-Miler begins around 8 a.m. at the Pentagon on the second Saturday of October and participants race alongside U.S. service members, military veterans and their families, through iconic vistas of Washington, D.C.’s historic landmarks.

 The Fall for the Book Festival is a regional celebration of literature and the arts that features events at George Mason University's Fairfax Campus in Virginia and at multiple locations throughout the capital region.
 The festival welcomes nearly 150 authors including some of the nation’s most exciting and provocative writers and takes place over the second weekend in October.

 Touted as the area's largest art show, more than 200 artists display a wide variety of artwork and crafts throughout Bethesda Row during the annual Bethesda Row Arts Festival in Bethesda, Maryland.
 This family-friendly event also features some of the area's best musical acts and street performers as well as several local food vendors and a variety of hands-on kids' activities.

-Popular outdoor concert venue Merriweather Post Pavilion transforms into a haven for art and music lovers with the annual OPUS Merriweather event, which takes place over the second weeked of October each year.
+Popular outdoor concert venue Merriweather Post Pavilion transforms into a haven for art and music lovers with the annual OPUS Merriweather event, which takes place over the second weekend of October each year.

 This festival enlists groundbreaking artists and musicians from across the world to create immersive art installations and unforgettable performances.
 High-tech art will include treetop projection mapping.
 Top D.C. chefs will also whip up food in OPUS Merriweather's Culinary Village.

-See a display of more than 500 antique and classic automobiles during the annual Rockville Antique & Classic Car Show at the Rockville Civic Center grounds in Maryland.
+See a display of more than 550 antique and classic automobiles during the annual Rockville Antique & Classic Car Show at the Rockville Civic Center grounds in Maryland.
 Enjoy the shining beauty of cars from Packards to Ferraris displayed by their owners and over 32 classic car clubs.
 There's also a car sales area, food and drink for purchase, and a flea market.

 Visit bats, spiders, owls, and other animals while trick-or-treating at the National Zoo in Washington, D.C. during its annual Boo at the Zoo event.
 Enjoy animal encounters, keeper talks, festive decorations, and haunted trails at the annual National Zoo’s Halloween celebration.
 Advance tickets are required.

 View the Jacqueline Kennedy Garden, Rose Garden, Children's Garden, and South Lawn of the White House in this twice-annual tradition.
 The White House Garden Tour event happens over weekends in the spring and fall.
-The White House website advises to check back in October for the exact dates this year.
+The White House website will list the exact October dates.